GEORGE, DUKE OF KENT

-At the time of his birth, George’s parents were the Prince and Princess of Wales and he was fifth in the line of succession behind his father and three older brothers, David, Albert and Henry.
+At the time of his birth, George’s parents were the Prince and Princess of Wales and he was fifth in the line of succession behind his father and three older brothers, Edward, Albert and Henry.
 George was initially educated by a tutor before following his brother, Henry, to prep school in Kent, however he was only thirteen when he entered naval college at Osborne.
 George remained on active service in the Royal Navy until March 1929, serving on HMS Iron Duke and HMS Nelson.

 As a young man, George was reputed to have had numerous affairs with both men and women, including musical star, Jessie Matthews, and playwright, Noël Coward.
 However, it was his relationship with American socialite, Kiki Preston, which caused the royal family the most concern as the couple were rumoured to be addicted to morphine and cocaine.
 Various attempts were made to keep the pair apart, however nothing worked until Kiki was forced to leave England.
 There were rumours George had fathered a son with Kiki but these have never been confirmed.

 Second World War

 Hoping George would settle down, a marriage was quickly arranged with Marina of Greece and Denmark and they married on 29 November 1934 at Westminster Abbey.
 The couple went on to have three children: Edward, born 9 October 1935; Alexandra, born 25 December 1936; and, Michael, born 4 July 1942.
 On 12 October 1934, George was created Duke of Kent, Earl of St. Andrews, and Baron Downpatrick.